Skip to main content

 • We provide free instrumental/vocal tuition, brilliant weekly music activities and concerts in some great venues.

-• We have a highly-regarded team of professional teachers covering A level and instrumental/vocal lessons.
+• We have a highly-regarded team of professional teachers covering A Level and instrumental/vocal lessons.

 • Your recitals/auditions/ABRSM exams are accompanied by a professional accompanist and recorded by a professional recording engineer.